NOVELIST, SHORT-STORY WRITER AND JOURNALIST

 Oreste’s dreams are of an end to the indolent days of desultory employment and the disappointments of family life.
 His hopes are raised when he meets Margarita; and even if she comes and goes and never seems entirely his, the promise of her return might make tomorrow possible.

-I began work in Buenos Aires in the southern winter of 2017 on a study of Conti’s life as it unfolded from his decade or so of mature writing.
+I began work in Buenos Aires in the southern winter of 2017 on a study of Conti’s life as it unfolds in his decade or so of mature writing.
 It will see the light of day some time after the publication of In Life.

-While in Conti’s home town, I spoke to local radio station La Posta Chacabuco about the work.
+While in Conti’s home town, I spoke to local radio station La Posta Chacabuco about the work, and my relationship with his writing.